lstandish/strongman-md/docs/user-guide.md

 Any password entry, either "computed" or "custom", can have AES-256- encrypted secure notes.
 Click the book icon just above the password entry field.
 A text area for the notes will pop into view.
 When done, click the "Save" link to encrypt and save your notes to the server.

 ### Password Categories
-New in version 1.10: You can now organize your password into categories.  **The default categories are:**
+New in version 1.10 and up: You can now organize your password into categories.  **The default categories are:**

 - Uncategorized
 - Banking